sematext/docs/docs/logagent/input-plugin-mysql.md

 Applications:

-- index for SQL data in elasticsearch
+- index SQL data to elasticsearch
-- create alerts based SQL data
+- create alerts based on data in MySQL database

 ### Configuration